LiuGangKingston/FORTRAN-CSV-TIKZ/README.md

 }
 are outputted to the "iterated.alldata.csv" file, INCLUDING THOSE WHICH WERE EVEN ALREADY OUTPUT INTO PREVIOUS CSV FILES.

 In version 2.0, more routines are added to the module, which is also renamed.
 The new routines make it easy to split a large amount of data to be output into a group of CSV files.
+Hope this may be helpful to reduce hardware memory requirement in processing tex files.
+As an example, it can be done as:

+    integer :: i, u, totallines, startingunitforsplitfiles, datalinesineachfile, totalfiles, startingline ...
+    totallines = 500
+    startingline = 1
+    datalinesineachfile = 50
+    startingunitforsplitfiles = 30
+    totalfiles = totalsplitfileneeded(totallines, datalinesineachfile)
+    call groupfileopenwithunits('iterated.alldata.',startingunitforsplitfiles,totalfiles)
+    call firstlinetogroupfiles(startingunitforsplitfiles,totalfiles,//&
+                               'correspondingvariablenamesseparatedbycommaswithoutanyotherletters')
+    do i = startingline, totallines
+       ...
+       u = pickunit(startingunitforsplitfiles, datalinesineachfile, totalfiles, startingline, i) write(u,"(1x,2(i10,','),19(f20.8, ','),a)") thevariables, picktikzcolor(i)
+    end do
+    call groupfileclosewithunits(startingunitforsplitfiles,totalfiles)

+It is used in example01.500beams.data.split and example02.ellipsoidal.